sabre-io/http/README.md

  * Sets the HTTP status code.
  *
  * This can be either the full HTTP status code with human-readable string,
- * for example: "403 I can't let you do that, Dave".
+ * for example, "403 I can't let you do that, Dave".
  *
  * Or just the code, in which case the appropriate default message will be
  * added.